BigJk/dtn7-rs-lora-ecla/README.md

 - **SPREAD_PRIORITY**: The priority value that gets added for the spread. (example values: 5, 10, 0)
 - **SELF_FORWARD_PRIORITY**: The base priority of a packet that is received from the local DTND instance. (example values: 5, 10, 0)
 - **ADVERTISE_PRIORITY**: The base priority of the advertise packet. (example values: 5, 10, 0)

+## Airtime Calculation

+Airtime calculation is build in.
+If you setup the airtime parameters with identical values to your LoRa modem airtime information will be logged and can be used by routing strategies.
+To play around with the impact of the parameters see: [LoRa Airtime Caluclator](https://iftnt.github.io/lora-air-time/index.html).

 ## REST API